jeffdapaz/VisualChatGPTStudio/README.md

 - **Streamlined Review Process:** The feature complements the manual code review process, making it more efficient and focused by allowing reviewers to concentrate on more complex and critical aspects of the code.
 - **Enhanced Collaboration:** It fosters a culture of continuous improvement and learning among the development team, as the automated feedback provides valuable insights and learning opportunities.

+<a id="20"></a>
+## Computer Use Automation (Beta) 💻

+Visual chatGPT Studio now includes an experimental Computer Use feature that allows the AI to perform automated actions inside Visual Studio, such as clicking, typing, scrolling, and more — simulating a user interacting with the IDE.

+⚠️ Important: This feature is currently in Beta.
+The AI's ability to reliably execute commands in Visual Studio is limited, and the delay between commands can be quite long.
+This feature is intended primarily for testing AI capabilities and for fun experimentation, rather than production use.

+### How to Use

+- Open the Turbo Chat tool window.
+- Enter your instruction prompt describing the actions you want the AI to perform inside Visual Studio (e.g., "Open the Solution Explorer and search for 'MyClass'").
+- Click the "Computer Use" button to activate the feature.
+- The AI will start executing the requested actions automatically.
+- While the AI is executing, a status message will be displayed: "AI is executing actions.
+Please wait and avoid interaction until completion."
+- You can cancel the execution anytime by clicking the Cancel button.

+### Limitations and Notes

+- The AI currently cannot fully understand or reliably control all Visual Studio UI elements.
+- The interval between commands is long, so expect delays during execution.
+- It's recommended to avoid interact with Visual Studio while the AI is performing its actions, as it is based on the current position of the mouse pointer.
+- Because of these limitations, this feature is best used for testing AI capabilities and experimentation.
+- You need use a model compatible with computer-use feature.
+See OpenAI or Azure OpenAI documentation about this.
+- If you are using Azure OpenAI, it's necessary have a computer-use-preview deployment withing the same resource parametrized through options.

 <a id="11"></a>
 ## Also Check Out 🔗